Cambridge CARES

 CLIC Launch Event

 CLIC had its official launch event on 23rd February 2021.
-Videos of the launch are linked below.
+Videos of the launch can be seen here:

 Key references